Wineshuga/buddy_budget/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the guidance provided during this project
+I would like to thank Microverse for the guidance provided during this project.
+The Original design idea is by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>